-- Write short content articles, FAQ answers, posts on forums, groups and Q&A’s on places like Reddit and Quora
+- Writing short content articles, FAQ answers, posts on forums, groups and Q&A’s on places like Reddit and Quora

-- Use your creative skills to create and improve all kinds of assets including for Facebook ads, LinkedIn posts, Youtube videos, resources and templates for our guides, client presentations and more.
+- Using creative skills to create and improve all kinds of assets including Facebook ads, LinkedIn posts, Youtube videos, resources and templates for guides, client presentations and more

 If you’re not sure then get some advice.
 I’m always happy to chat through and help you out so click here to book a call.

 Now, you’ve got a good outline of your new person.
 It’s time to consider where to find them.